 Most models predict the continuation of ENSO-neutral (3-month average Niño-3.4 index between -0.5°C and 0.5°C) through the early Northern Hemisphere summer (May-July).
 However, some dynamical model forecasts, including the NCEP CFSv2, anticipate an onset of El Niño as soon as the late Northern Hemisphere spring (March-May 2017).
 Because of typically lower skill in forecasts made at this time of the year, and the lingering La Niña-like tropical convection patterns, the forecaster consensus favors ENSO-neutral during the spring (March-May) with a ~75% chance.
 Thereafter, there are increasing odds for El Niño toward the second half of 2017 (50-55% chance from approximately July-December).
 In summary, ENSO-neutral conditions are favored to continue through at least the Northern Hemisphere spring 2017, with increasing chances for El Niño development into the fall.

-April sees the beginning of the ice extent retracting.
+May sees the continuation of the ice extent retracting.
 The interpretation of the anomaly is against the historical sea ice concentration map.
-Therefore a March forecast for an anomaly of 20 to 30 maybe against an area that historically has a concentration of 70 - 80 percent.
+Therefore a May forecast for an anomaly of 20 to 30 maybe against an area that historically has a concentration of 70 - 80 percent.
 The forecast for such an area would be between 28 and 40 percent.

-Overall sea ice concentrations for the Arctic for April are well below normal for the Bering Sea plus the Barrents and Kara seas and near normal elsewhere other than east of Greenland where it should be a greater concentration than normal.
+Overall sea ice concentrations for the Arctic for May are above normal for the Bering Sea (off the coast of Alaska) and well below normal for the Bering sea off Russia and also for the Barrents and Kara seas and near normal elsewhere other than southeast of Greenland.